Wowo51/MyndSprout/SqlCoderHelp.md

 # SqlCoder Help - MyndSprout's SQL Generation Agent

 Welcome to the MyndSprout SqlCoder!
-This document explains how to effectively use our AI agent, which is designed to *continuously learn and improve its SQL coding abilities* through a unique self-improvement process we call ACE-Lite (Adaptive Code Evolution - Lite).
+This document explains how to effectively use our AI agent, which is designed to *continuously learn and improve its SQL coding abilities* through a unique self-improvement process based on a minimalist implementation of ACE(Agentic Context engineering)..

 ## Interacting with MyndSprout: Your Prompt, Your Task